 As you analyze your strategies, you may also grow as an advocate by answering these difficult questions:

 1. If my beloved dog or cat was facing certain death on a factory farm and I was advocating to save him or her, would I advocate in the same way as I’m currently advocating to save farm animals?

 2. How much of my online advocacy is aimed at getting attention versus generating results for animals?

 2. Am I more concerned with “likes” or shares on a post or getting across a message in a way that benefits animals?

 3. How much of my time do I spend preaching to the choir?

 4. How do I use social media to reach my intended audience?

-5. Am I sharing specific examples of ways to help animals on social media and engaging in those opportunities (i.e. organizing events, speaking at schools, or raising money to benefit animal charities)?
+5. Am I sharing specific examples of ways to help animals on social media and engaging in those opportunities (i.e., organizing events, speaking at schools, or raising money to benefit top-rated animal charities)?

 6. Am I considering how my intended audience receives my message or simply communicating my message in a way that makes me feel good?

-In short, think outside of the box, think critically about your impact, and take action that you can reasonably conclude benefits animals.
-The animals are counting on you.
+In short, think outside of the box, think critically about your impact, and take action that you can reasonably conclude benefits animals based on available evidence or your best intuition.
+The animals–and the planet–are counting on you.